Axway/streams-open-docs/content/en/docs/install/_index.md

 ## Configuration for development environment

 For a quick installation of Streams, the default settings target a development environment.
-For production environment settings, see [Configuration for production environment](#configuration-for-production-environment) section further down.
+For production environment settings, see [Configuration for production environment](#configuration-for-production-environment) section.

 ### Embedded MariaDB settings